misteriusa/Isochronic-tone-editor-and-generator/README.md

 * Windows
 * macOS
 * Any platform supported by Java SE 7 or newer

-codex/add-javafx-prototype-for-playback-controls
 ## Usage
-Import the projects into Netbeans.
+Import the projects into Netbeans or build with Gradle.

 ### JavaFX prototype
 The `player` module contains an experimental JavaFX entry point called `MainFX`.